Beylooo/Beylooo/README.md

 👋 Hi, I'm **Beylooo**, a geodetic engineering student, passionate about solving real-world through geospatial analysis and coding. 🖥️🌏

-    -🎓 Currently a 4th year BS Geodetic Engineering at University of the Philippines.
+    -🎓 Currently a 4th year BS in Geodetic Engineering at the University of the Philippines.
     - 🌱 Continuously learning coding, more specifically Python.

 ---